New Years Eve in Napa Valley

 Trinitas Winemaker’s Dinner at Meritage pairs its wines with a five-course meal in the Estate Cave.

-The menu includes Dungeness crab salad, creamy celery root & leek soup, duck confit raviolo, American Wagyu New York, and Black Forest layer cake.
+The menu includes Dungeness crab salad, creamy celery root and leek soup, duck confit raviolo, American Wagyu New York, and Black Forest layer cake.

 Tickets are $350 and include admission to the New Year’s Eve Party, after-party and live band. www.cellarpass.com